UppsalaNLP/SweSubEval/README.md

 The data is released under the Creative Commons license, CC BY-NC-SA

-All sentences are samples from works in [Litteraturbanken](https://litteraturbanken.se/)
+All sentences are sampled from works in [Litteraturbanken](https://litteraturbanken.se/)